-11.8 LED TELEVISIONS (Optional)
+11.9 22" LED TELEVISIONS (Optional)

 TV receivers operate with 120V AC Power.
 Turn ON the "TV" Breaker on the AC Panel.
-Click the "Menu" button on the TV remote and select Source.
-Video signals maybe acquired from the Fusion DVD player, from a dockside cable TV outlet, from a Glomax local TV antenna (this antenna must be turned on for reception), or from the optional KVH satellite dish system.
+Click the "Menu" button and select Source.
+Video signals maybe acquired from the Fusion DVD player, from a dockside cable TV outlet, from a Glomax local TV antenna, or from the optional KVH satellite dish system.